- Emergency information and updates from the RDCK

 You can greatly lessen the impact of a power outage by taking the time to prepare in advance.
-You and your family should be prepared to cope on your own during a power outage for at least 72 hours (see the 72 HR GRAB & GO emergency kit).
+You and your family should be prepared to cope on your own during a power outage for at least 72 hours "Grab & Go" Emergency Kit.
 This involves 3 basic steps:

 Visit the Outages & safety page of the BC Hydro website for more information and tips.

 Owning a home may be your largest single financial investment so it’s important to protect your property and contents against unforeseen risks with home insurance.
 Visit the Insurance Bureau of Canada website for information on insurance.